tommytimmytony/codepath-ios-prework/README.md

 - [X] 1.
 User can tap a button to change the color of the background view
 - [X] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [X] 4.
-Any stylistic changes that are not default options (incorporate a scrollview, change picture programmatically with a button, design a custom popUp)
+Any stylistic changes that are not default options (incorporate a scrollview, change picture programmatically with a button, design a custom popUp, used UserDefaults to save data)